 Identify obligations that can be placed on the Supplier or DNO to progress the registration of an MPAN.

-Provide a list of supplier contacts which DNO’s can provide to the customer to contact or for the DNO to contact on behalf of the customer.
+Provide a list of Supplier contacts which DNO’s can provide to the customer to contact or for the DNO to contact on behalf of the customer.

 An alternative solution is to mirror the effective solution adopted in parts of Ireland whereby a DNO installs a pre-payment meter with a limited amount of credit thereby leading to ‘self-disconnection’ if they do not register with a Supplier within a specified time.